steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-As we will check later, ``void ReceivePacket(ns3::Ptr<ns3::Socket> socket)`` will be invoked through a callback whenever a packet is received at a decoder.
-In this case, the decoder that triggered the callback is obtained from an internal map.
-All nodes make use of ``m_payload_buffer``.
-The transmitter creates coded packets from the data and puts them in the buffer.
+As we will check later, ``void ReceivePacket(ns3::Ptr<ns3::Socket> socket)`` will be invoked through a callback whenever a packet is received at a decoder socket.
+In this case, the decoder that triggered the callback is obtained from looking into a vector container.
+The transmitter creates coded packets from the data and puts them in ``m_payload`` to send it over.
-Conversely, a received coded packet is placed in the buffer and then to its respective decoding matrix.
+Conversely, a received coded packet is placed in a local ``payload`` to be read by the inteded decoder and its respective decoding matrix.

-You can check the source code to verify that these functionalities are performed by the APIs ``m_encoder->encode()`` and ``m_decoder->decode()``.
+You can check the source code to verify that these functionalities are performed by the APIs ``m_encoder.write_payload()`` and ``m_decoders[n].read_payload()``.
 For the encoding case, the amount of bytes required from the buffer to store the coded packet and its coefficients is returned.
 This amount is needed for ``ns3::Create<ns3::Packet>`` template-based constructor to create the ns-3